 Configuration

-Default plugin config is simple:
+The default plugin config is simple:

 <plugins>